 select.selectByValue("PUNE");

-Selenium Locators: Locate element by Class Nam
+Selenium Locators: Locate element by Class Name

 This locator we can use as a fall back option for either name or Id.
 But the same condition applied here Class name should be unique or selenium will locate the first element present on the page with the class name we have used to locate element.

+Selenium Locators: Locate element by CSS selector using html tag attributes

 This a fall back when all options fail, you can use parent child relation in tags, in case you need to use complex strategy to locate elements.
 CSS selectors are string representation of HTML tags, attributes, Id, Class.
 It’s somewhat complex strategy compared to the previous we seen.
 But we can locate the elements which don’t have even Id or name or class using CSS selectors.